aragon/use-wallet/README.md

 See the [web3-react documentation](https://github.com/NoahZinsmeister/web3-react/tree/v6/docs) for more details.

+#### pollBalanceInterval

+The interval used to poll the wallet balance.
+Defaults to 2000.

+#### pollBalanceInterval

+The interval used to poll the wallet balance.
+Defaults to 2000.

+#### getCustomEtheriumProvider

+Useful for mocking the underlying etherium provider in unit tests.
+Otherwise don't change this.

 ### useWallet()

 This is the hook to be used throughout the app.

 It takes an optional object as a single param, containing the following:

 - `pollBalanceInterval`: the interval used to poll the wallet balance.
 Defaults to 2000.
+Overrides the setting in UseWalletProvider.
 - `pollBlockNumberInterval`: the interval used to poll the block number.
 Defaults to 5000.
+Overrides the setting in UseWalletProvider.

 It returns an object representing the connected account (“wallet”), containing: